Mercury Marine: Engine specifications

-Present day
+Today

-At present, Mercury product brands include Mercury, Mercury Racing, MerCruiser, and Mariner outboards (sold outside the U.S.).
+Current Mercury product brands include Mercury, Mercury Racing, MerCruiser, and Mariner outboards (sold outside the U.S.).
 Outboard sizes range from 2.5 hp to 600 hp.
 MerCruiser sterndrives and inboards range from 135 to 430 hp and Mercury Racing outboards produce up to 450 hp and sterndrives to 1750 hp.
 Subsidiaries include Mercury Precision Parts and Accessories as well as Mercury propellers and Mercury Jet Drives.
 Mercury outboards 30 hp and below are manufactured by Tohatsu in Japan.

-Mercury has recently developed a processor-enhanced line of outboards called the "Verado" outboard engine.
+Mercury developed a processor-enhanced line of outboards called the "Verado" outboard engine.
 The "Verado" system integrates the outboard into an entire system, including "fly-by-wire" steering and advanced diagnostics.
 Verado engines are available in 250 hp and 300 hp (V8), 350 hp and 400 hp (V10, introduced in 2022), and 600 hp (V12) as of early 2021.

 In 2007 Mercury Marine began selling its Zeus drive system.
 Developed by Mercury and its joint venture company Cummins MerCruiser Diesel (CMD), the Zeus drive is a dual-engine pod drive system.
 Some of the most notable benefits from this class design for boaters will be enhanced helm control.
 While underway an automated trim control feature simplifies operation.
 Also, Zeus includes Skyhook Electronic Anchor which will keep a vessel in a fixed location within a tight range.
 The system might be called all weather as it will maintain location in strong currents and winds.

 Mercury’s brand portfolio includes Mercury and Mariner, Mercury MerCruiser sterndrives and inboard engines, MotorGuide trolling motors, Mercury and Teignbridge propellers, Mercury inflatable boats, Mercury SmartCraft electronics, and Mercury and Quicksilver parts and oils.
 MotoTron electronic controls was also a part of Mercury Marine, but as of October 2008 Brunswick Corp. sold MotoTron and its intellectual properties to Woodward Governor of Fort Collins, Colorado.